korpling/pepperModules-CoNLLCorefModules/README.md

 ### EdgeAnno

 A String supplying a single, space separated key-value pair denoting a required edge annotation for including a pointing relation.
 Both the annotation name and value can be regular expressions, but may not contain the equals sign.
 For example: `coref_type=ana|appos` will cause only pointing relations with an annotation `coref_type` and value matching `ana` or `appos` to be considered.
 Default is '' (no annotation is required).

+### OutputAnnotation

+A String supplying an annotation key that exported nodes have, whose annotation value will be added to the bracketed output for each node.
+For example: `entity` will cause any annotation named entity to have its value prefixed to the coref identifier, so a bracket ID like `(1` which is the beginning of a span entity=person would become `(person-1`.
+Default is '' (no annotation is outputted).

 ### RemoveSingletons